Nef10/swift-dependency-updater/README.md

     - cron:  '17 10 * * 5' # Run every Friday at 10:17 UTC
   workflow_dispatch: # Allows to manually trigger the script

-permissions: # The workflow does not need speific permissions as we use a different token
+permissions: # The workflow does not need specific permissions as we use a different token
   contents: read

 jobs: